-Semmens joined the eminent New York practice of McKim Mead & White, a firm specializing in the Beaux-Arts style and responsible for such notable projects as the Manhattan Municipal Building (1909–1915), New York’s Pennsylvania Station (1915) and the Minneapolis Institute of Arts (1915).
-In 1910 the young architect was appointed by this practice to act as superintending architect for an assignment in Winnipeg, where he had previously received schooling: the design the Bank of Montreal at the iconic corner of Portage and Main (335 Main Street, 1913).
+Semmens joined the eminent New York practice of McKim Mead & White, a firm specialising in the Beaux-Arts style and responsible for such notable projects as the Manhattan Municipal Building (1909–1915), New York’s Pennsylvania Station (1915) and the Minneapolis Institute of Arts (1915).
+In 1910 he was appointed by the firm to act as superintending architect for an assignment in Winnipeg: the design of the Bank of Montreal at the iconic corner of Portage and Main (335 Main Street, 1913).
 The building – a masonry Beaux-Arts structure fronted by six large columns and reminiscent of a Roman temple – would serve as a triumphant calling card for the young architect.

 Following his move to what was then a booming Winnipeg, Semmens remained in the city, establishing an eponymous firm which would last until 1950.
 Beyond the prominent Bank of Montreal, his early work in the city included the Taylor Residence (611 Wellington Crescent, 1911-12), a three-storey red brick construction fronted by a similarly Beaux-Arts porch; and Bannatyne School (360 Wallasey Street, 1911, which with its multiple neo-classical porticoes and central red-brick block resembled the Taylor Residence.
 A number of other residential, corporate, academic and institutional projects occupied Semmens prior to the First World War, including the two-storey brown brick Winnipeg Public Library St. John’s Branch (500 Salter Street, 1914; the building was sponsored by the Carnegie Foundation).